The short answer: it depends.

 7) Student Forgetfulness

-What steps are you taking to remind your employees to complete the courses?
+What steps are you taking to remind your employees to engage, participate and complete the courses?

 Sometimes employees (and even managers) simply forget to complete the training.
 When taking into account self-paced learning, time constraints, and lack of accountability by management, it’s no wonder these courses aren’t top of mind for employees.
 The Compliance and Ethics Program Environment Report reveals that 71 percent of organizations rely solely on email reminders to achieve training completion goals, yet email alone is rarely sufficient.